CatarinaSeigward/CatarinaSeigward.github.io/content/portfolio/Academic-Adventure/ACADEMIC_ADVENTURE.md

 projectUrl:
 ---

-# 吃豆人-学术版 (ACADEMIC ADVENTURE)
+# ACADEMIC ADVENTURE

 ## Overview

-《学术冒险》是一款以学术为主题重新想象的吃豆人风格游戏。该游戏从复杂而有益的学术研究之旅中汲取灵感，玩家扮演好奇心旺盛的学者，在类似迷宫的学术世界中进行探索。这款基于网络的像素游戏是在EDITOR.P5JS平台上开发的，使用Processing语言来实现其独特概念。

 **ACADEMIC ADVENTURE** is a reimagined Pac-Man style game with an academic twist.
 Drawing inspiration from the complex and rewarding journey of scholarly research, players assume the role of inquisitive academics, navigating through the maze-like world of academia.
-This web-based, pixelated game is developed on the EDITOR.P5JS platform, utilizing the Processing language to bring its unique concept to life.
+This web-based, pixelated game is developed on the Processing to bring its unique concept to life.

-In **ACADEMIC ADVENTURE**, players embark on a quest for knowledge, collecting points represented by books, papers, and research data, while evading personified academic challenges.
+In **ACADEMIC ADVENTURE**, players embark on a quest for knowledge, collecting points represented by papers, books, money and even hair growth medicine, while evading personified academic challenges.
 These challenges include the Funding Fiend, symbolizing financial struggles; the Peer Review Phantom, representing the rigorous process of publication; the Methodology Maze Master, embodying experimental and analytical complexities; and the Career Competitor, reflecting professional pressures within academia.

 The game incorporates humor and excitement in equal measure.
 Large Power-Ups in the form of groundbreaking discoveries empower players to temporarily overcome these academic obstacles, turning the tables on these challenges in a satisfying reversal of roles.